 - Six specialist study blocks have been incorporated into our programme to develop awareness of specialist as well as non-traditional areas of physiotherapy.
 These small study blocks support our students to develop a wider perspective on healthcare provision and the physiotherapy profession.

-- PebblePad software is used as a platform for delivering and monitoring directed Continuing Professional Development (CPD) activities throughout all levels.
+- PebblePad software is used as a platform for delivering and monitoring directed Continuing Personal and Professional Development (CPPD) activities throughout all levels.
 As Pebblepad software is also used by the CSP, requiring its use throughout the programme prepares students for the transition from student to qualified physiotherapist.

-- Continuing Professional Development study and assessment blocks are designed to enable students to meet the professional requirements of the programme.
+- CPPDstudy and assessment blocks are designed to enable students to meet the professional requirements of the programme.
 The blocks extend across the full academic year at each level.
 A schedule of learning and teaching activities is used to support students’ professional development related to the specific requirements of the programme and the profession at each level.

 - Students interested in continuing their participation in sport or music might like to read about how some of our current students have managed to combine these endeavours with the challenges of the Physiotherapy programme.